-Parenthood can feel overwhelming and frustrating for first time moms.
+Parenthood can feel overwhelming and frustrating for first-time parents.
 Get the practical advice for new moms you need to hear.

 First-time moms have it hard, don’t you think?

 We enter a life-changing stage without knowing what we’re getting ourselves into.
 As much as we try to prepare for a newborn, only in meeting our babies do we understand the challenges and joys of parenting.
 We’re exhausted beyond belief while expected to nurture and provide for our little ones.

 If there was ever a “learn on the job” kind of job, parenthood would be it.

 Practical advice for new moms

 Still, that doesn’t mean we enter motherhood blindly.
 This is the benefit of learning from others, whether their mistakes or successes.
-By leaning on the experiences of other moms, we can feel less overwhelmed during the newborn stage.
+By leaning on the experiences of other mamas, we can feel less overwhelmed during the newborn stage.

-Sure, no two experiences are ever alike, but even knowing that we all go through our own hiccups can feel reassuring.
+Sure, no two experiences are ever alike, but even knowing that we all go through hiccups can feel reassuring.
 And despite my kids being older, I can still remember the challenges of being a new mom, sleep-deprived and all.

-Take a look at the advice I would tell other new moms—and even my former self—to help cope during that stage:
+Take a look at the best advice I would tell other new parents—and even my former self—to help cope during that stage:

 1. Follow the “EASY” rhythm